ad-johnson/LabVIEW_NXG/Libraries/Hardware Abstraction Framework/README.md

 * **Pause:** Processing will be paused at the end of the current processing of Executable Director(s) - remember these could be long-running.
 It does need to finish any currently running processing so as to ensure instruments are not left in an unknown state.
 The Pause will timeout after 60-seconds and all processing will finish with an error being returned indicating the timeout occurred.
 * **Resume:** Processing will be resumed if paused.
 * **Stop:** Processing will stop immediately after the current processing of Executable Director(s) - again, so that instruments are not left in an unknown state.

+***
+There is no concept of *Abort Immediately* - the framework will always attempt to properly close an instrument down so that it is not left in an unknown state.
+***

 The Framework will interact with your test application through `Events` as well:
 * **Done:** Raised by the Framework when all processing has completed.
 You could, perhaps, on hearing this event, unblock the UI, display any messages, quit the test app, write results to a database and so on.